heevy/convention-bean-factory/readme.md

 You can also extend the criteria for accepting a class as a bean (the candidateEvaluator) by making your own implementation of the CandidateEvaluator inteface or subclassing DefaultCandidateEvaluator.

-3. Trim your old context.
+* Trim your old context.
 You might want to consider disabling all kinds of component-scanning, and make convention pick it up instead.</p>
+* Trimming your context is vital to making things start faster

 <h1>Known limitations</h1>